Ramadan 2025 begins on March 1 and ends on March 30 in France. Every year, the dates change and you're wondering why? We'll explain!

 Every year, Ramadan is observed by many Muslims around the world.
 But what exactly is Ramadan, and why do we fast during this holy month?
 We explain this pillar of Islam.
 [Read more]

-Each day during Ramadan, the time to break the fast, known as Ftour or Iftar, shifts by a few minutes.
-Here's the expected time to end the fast on February 18, 2026, which is likely to mark the first day of Ramadan.
+Ramadan is set to begin soon, and Muslims are preparing to fast from dawn to sunset.
+Each day, the moment to break the fast—known as Ftour or Iftar—shifts by a few minutes.
+Here’s the expected time to break the fast on February 18, 2026, likely the first day of Ramadan.
 [Read more]

 Ramadan 2026 in France: Dates and Calendar to Know When to Break the Fast